 Three weeks ago, Texas Governor Greg Abbott, Republican, ordered a halt to “all surgeries and procedures that are not immediately medically necessary.”
 Additionally, steep penalties exist for anyone who violates this order, including fines up to $1,000 or 180 days in jail– this includes providers.

-This ruling has placed an undue burden on Texans who will now have to travel anywhere from 100 to 800 miles in order to seek out these services, during a time when money for travel and accomodations simply does not exist.
+This ruling has placed an undue burden on Texans who will now have to travel anywhere from 100 to 800 miles in order to seek out these services, during a time when money for travel and accommodations simply does not exist.
 The last time this was true in Texas was in 1973, before Roe v Wade.

 What is the reasoning behind this anti-abortion and anti-woman ruling?
 Governor Abbott claims that deeming abortions unnecessary will free up Personal Protective Equipment (PPE) for doctors and nurses on the frontlines of the pandemic.
 In reality, most abortion procedures do not require the use of PPE, or even hospitalization.

 Abortion is a time-sensitive procedure, and many Texans cannot delay in receiving care.
 Working women are being forced to delay treatment until later in the gestation cycle, which can be dangerous, and in many cases outright denying them the right to abortion.